Frequently asked questions

 Ordinary inspections are charged at a rate of CHF 250 per hour plus expenses and cash expenditure (70 centimes per km; 80 centimes per copy) if they are carried out by an inspection agency accredited by SRO PolyReg (so-called internal inspection agency).
 The same applies to the rate of the independent investigators.
 The billing is done in units of 15 minutes.

-Otherwise, the hourly rates charged are based on the guidelines of the (member-specific) auditors (see questions C.7 and D.6).
-PolyReg charges members who are inspected by their member-specific auditors a percentage of the total inspection costs as compensation for the expenses associated with the monitoring and supervision (fee schedule no. 6).
+Otherwise, the hourly rates charged are based on the guidelines of the (member-specific) audit firm (see questions C.7 and D.6).
+PolyReg charges members who are audited by their member-specific audit body a percentage surcharge on the total audit costs as compensation for the expenses associated with control and supervision (contribution scale, section 6).

 H. Sanctions and Arbitration